Ashley Kafka: Fictional character biography

-Ashley Kafka grew up in New York with her mother and her sister, Norma, who had been born with severe facial birth defects and was mentally challenged.
+Ashley Kafka grew up in New York with her mother and her sister, Norma, who had been born with severe facial defects and was mentally challenged.
 Kafka looked after Norma while growing up.
 Their mother died when Kafka was nineteen years old and Norma was left at a psychiatric hospital, where she died a short time later.
-Kafka then went to college at the Empire State University where she studied psychology and earned a degree.
+Kafka went to college at Empire State University, where she studied psychology and earned a degree.

-Kafka goes on to become a professional psychologist specializing in the criminally insane and founds a maximum security sanitarium called the Ravencroft Institute for the Criminally Insane, where she treats super-criminals.

-Kafka is later killed by Massacre during a breakout attempt.
+Kafka goes on to become a professional psychologist specializing in the criminally insane and founds the maximum security sanitarium Ravencroft, where she treats its inmates.
+She is later killed by Massacre during a breakout attempt.
+It is revealed in the mini-series Ben Reilly: Spider-Man that, prior to her death, Kafka had knowledge of Peter Parker's identity as Spider-Man.
+Peter reached out to Kakfa for help in dealing with the belief that he was a clone of Spider-Man and not the original.

+First clone of Kafka

 In "Dead No More: The Clone Conspiracy", Ben Reilly resurrects Kafka in a clone body, but she dies after undergoing cellular degeneration.